The Equine Thoracic Sling

 The Equine Thoracic sling forms the connection between the forelimbs and the body.
 Nestled between the forelimb and the rib cage, the brachial plexus lies protected.
 The integrity and function of the thoracic sling is essential to the function of the entire body.
 Restrictions or dysfunction of this area can restrict the nerves of the brachial plexus, restrict range of motion of the forelimbs as well as the hindlimbs, and cause imbalance throughout the body.

-In a recent interview with Celeste Lazaris, we discussed the Equine Thoracic Sling.
-Below, we review the anatomy and some of the considerations of the thoracic sling.
+Let’s review the anatomy and some of the considerations of the thoracic sling.

 The Shoulder Region